Corinne Bailey Rae: 2009–2011: The Sea and The Love EP

-In December 2009, Bailey Rae recorded a live performance in New York City that was broadcast in the summer of 2010 on the US television program Live From the Artists Den.
+In December 2009, Bailey Rae recorded a live performance in New York City, which was broadcast in the summer of 2010 on the US television program Live From the Artists Den.

 On 2 June 2010, Bailey Rae appeared with Herbie Hancock, singing "Blackbird" in a concert honouring Paul McCartney in the East Room of the White House.

 On 25 January 2011, Bailey Rae released an EP, The Love EP, with five recordings of love songs, including Prince's "I Wanna Be Your Lover", Bob Marley's "Is This Love" and Paul McCartney & Wings' "My Love".
 The EP debuted at number 86 on the Billboard 200 and still managed the Top 20 in Top R&B/Hip-Hop Albums.
 The EP has sold 15,000 copies in the U.S. The first single, "Is This Love", won Best R&B Performance at 54th Grammy Awards.

-Bailey Rae made an appearance as a musical guest on The Tonight Show with Jay Leno on 28 October 2010, covering the Bob Marley song "Is This Love".
+Bailey Rae was a musical guest on The Tonight Show with Jay Leno on 28 October 2010, covering the Bob Marley song "Is This Love".

-On 14 July 2011, she was awarded an honorary doctorate by the University of Leeds where she had studied as an undergraduate.
+On 14 July 2011, she was awarded an honorary doctorate by the University of Leeds, where she had studied as an undergraduate.

-During an interview for the 2011 Mercury Awards, Bailey Rae revealed she is writing a follow-up album to her critically acclaimed The Sea.
+During an interview for the 2011 Mercury Awards Bailey Rae revealed she was writing a follow-up album to her critically acclaimed The Sea.
 She has uploaded many photos of herself in various studios recording music for the new album to her social media accounts.

-In 2013, Bailey Rae was moved from Capitol Records to Virgin Records due to corporate restructuring as a result of their parent company being purchased by Universal Music Group in 2012.
+In 2013, Bailey Rae was moved from Capitol Records to Virgin Records owing to corporate restructuring as a result of their parent company being purchased by Universal Music Group in 2012.

-2016–present: The Heart Speaks in Whispers, "The Scientist" (Fifty Shades Darker), SummerStage and tour
+2016–2019: The Heart Speaks in Whispers, "The Scientist" (Fifty Shades Darker), SummerStage and tour

 On 14 February 2016, Bailey Rae presented her comeback into music by sharing a snippet of her new single.
 On 26 February, Bailey Rae announced the title of her third album, The Heart Speaks in Whispers, which was released on 13 May 2016.
 The lead single off the album, "Been to the Moon", was also released.